BTNeandertha1/BTDiablo/README.md

 QOL
 - Improved Item Loot Filter Visuals for other languages
 - Ral and Ort Repairing now repairs to 500 Quantity

+# Credits
+- G1oomey Various testing, Bug Fixes and lots of help throughout the project
+- Inspiration from ALL modders and Diablo Mods over the years
+- [HighTechLowIQ](https://www.youtube.com/c/HighTechLowIQ) on YouTube for educational Videos and some Files
+- MRCelSynap: For Helping with Corruptions and various modding
+- Elmegaard: Inspiration
+- Canight: Helped with a ton of ideas
+- SenpaiSomething: Letting me look at PD2 Code
+- Warren: Helping in the very beginning with Theory Crafting
+- Wolfieeiflow: Helping with Spreadsheets and brain power
+- JeyP: Testing things then walking me through
+- Kex: First Tester and first to Kill HC Hell Baal and help with Dev work
+- Stackit (https://www.nexusmods.com/diablo2resurrected/mods/80) on Nexusmods to help with functionality of stacking!
+- Stucifer "loot filter" display
+- MrBrooksGaming Added UI Controller Support
+- Bonesy for being an actual god and helping with a ton of various stuff!
+Check out their website (https://www.d2rmodding.com/)
+- BaronBeefStick bug fixes and Dev work
+- Precell and Wigglez for helping with Rune Drop Light Beams
+- Wigglez huge help for adding panels and QOL to the mod
+- JeyP with Map help and knowledge